 In 2003, the focus areas of the Arts Council began to spin off and leave the incubator to form their own non-profits, Jazz Festival in the spring and Plaza Arts in August.
 Plaza Arts received the IRS non-profit community benefit designation in December 2003.
 Plaza Arts continued to grow, receiving community support through events such as Miniatures in the Manor and Opera in the Garden, both held at Madrona Manor, the annual Healdsburg Art Festival, and other events held to underwrite the operation costs of maintaining a space for exhibits and education.

 In 2010 Plaza Arts became Healdsburg Center for the Arts (HCA) and has gradually expanded the programs to include a gift area of artisan made work; growing the education program to include a mentoring program for artists, ongoing art instruction, after school programs and a six week Summer Art Camp; and expanding the exhibitions with a nationwide call for artists for one exhibit a year.
 One of the most popular exhibitions is the Young Artist Show, featuring works from ten area elementary schools, as well as the HCA youth education program.
 In 2016, over 410 young people had their art on display for the month long exhibit.

 This vibrant organization exists with a team of dedicated volunteers who staff the gallery, coordinate and assist at events, hang exhibits, and serve in an advisory role to the Board.
-Completing the team are three part time staff, a Gallery Manager to coordinate the various exhibits and the team of volunteers, an Administrative Assistant taking care of the books and communications; and a contract Education Coordinator to facilitate the many youth and adult education opportunities.
+Completing the team are two part time staff, an Administrative Assistant taking care of the books and communications and a contract Creative Education Coordinator to facilitate the many youth and adult education opportunities.
 A very involved Board of Directors oversees and guides the organization.